 Wherever possible, be sure to verify the information provided by the maid.
 This also applies in the case of hires through employment agencies, since there have been instances where agencies misrepresented the ages of some workers who would have been too young to qualify for work permits.

-Whether you are undertaking a direct hire or going through an agency, you can ask foreign maid candidates to send copies of their passports and work permits so that you can verify their identities, their eligibility to work for your family in Singapore, and their visa status (if they are in Singapore).
+Whether you are undertaking a direct-hire or going through an agency, you can ask foreign maid candidates to send copies of their passports and work permits so that you can verify their identities, their eligibility to work for your family in Singapore, and their visa status (if they are in Singapore).

 If the maid has worked in Singapore before, you can check her employment record as provided by the Ministry of Manpower.
-The employment history provided includes the dates of employment, the passport number of the domestic helper, and her nationality.
+The employment history provided includes the dates of employment, the passport number of the domestic worker, and her nationality.

 On the other hand, note that first-time maids in Singapore may be invited to attend an interview with the Ministry of Manpower after their first month of work, during which time the domestic worker will have a chance to discuss how she is adapting to her work, if she receives her day off, whether she is provided with enough food, and so on.
 The employer must ensure that the worker attends the interview on the scheduled day.

-If you have hired your helper legally, and adhered to your responsibilities as an employer – including treating her fairly, you will have laid the groundwork needed to reap the benefits of employing a maid.
+If you have hired your maid legally, and adhered to your responsibilities as an employer – including treating her fairly, you will have laid the groundwork needed to reap the benefits of employing a maid.